brikis98/yevgeniy-brikman-homepage/_posts/2012-02-16-seven-languages-in-seven-weeks-prolog_16.md

 Prolog is a fascinating language.
 If you've done imperative programming your whole life, you really owe it to yourself to try it out.
-It's a refreshingly different approach to problem solving that will definitely impact the way you think.
+It's a refreshingly different approach to problem-solving that will definitely impact the way you think.

 I found it particularly bizarre to be manipulating the *solution or output* to